Sidney Kramer: Career

 After moving to Montgomery County in 1960, Kramer became active in the local parent-teacher association, as well as the Silver Spring Chamber of Commerce and the Montgomery County Citizens Planning Association.
 From 1965 to 1966, he served on the Montgomery County Democratic Central Committee.
 His first bid for a seat in the Montgomery County Council was unsuccessful, but he became elected to the Council four years later in 1970, and he served till 1974.
 He was credited with persuading the county to distribute grants to local nonprofit institutions for the first time.

-During the 1974 US House of Representatives elections, Kramer was the Democratic nominee for Maryland's 8th congressional district against incumbent Republican Gilbert Gude.
-However, he lost by a margin of nearly 2-to-1.
+During the 1974 US House of Representatives elections, Kramer was the Democratic nominee for Maryland's 8th congressional district against incumbent Republican Gilbert Gude, he lost by a margin of nearly 2-to-1.
 Kramer was elected to the Maryland Senate in 1978, and he served as Chairperson of the Montgomery County Delegation for eight years.
 He returned to the County in 1986 and defeated then-County Council Member David Scull in the election to become Montgomery County's third County Executive.
 During his tenure as county executive, Kramer oversaw the increase in funding for programs helping residents with developmental disabilities, which was previously within the purview of state government.
 His leadership was characterized as a "relatively low-key, businesslike administration".
 He was later defeated in the 1990 Democratic primary by Neal Potter, who went on to become the fourth Montgomery County Executive.